Nahid-Naseri/Autoencoder_Anomaly_Detection_and_Visualization/README.md

 # Autoencoder Anomaly Detection & Visualization (Math of Deep Learning 2)
-The goal of this project is training a convolutinal autoencoder (CAE) to detect anomalies inn the MVTec dtaset specifically the"metal-nut" category.
+The goal of this project is training a convolutinal autoencoder (CAE) to detect anomalies in the MVTec dtaset specifically the"metal-nut" category.